WebDevStudios/WDS-Simple-Page-Builder/readme.txt

 == Installation ==

-1. Upload the `wds-simple-page-builder` directory to the \`/wp-content/plugins/\` directory or install via the Plugin Installer
+1. Upload the `simple-page-builder` directory to the \`/wp-content/plugins/\` directory or install via the Plugin Installer
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php do_action( 'spb2_load_parts' ); ?>` in your templates